 Our organization is made up of two different committees each focusing on unique programs and initiatives: (1) Community Engagement and Outreach; (2) Civic Learning and Democratic Engagement.
 More details on each committee can be found below.

 Committee members do not need prior student leadership experience but should have a passion for creating positive change and giving back to their community.
-Applications close on March 31, 2021, at 11:59 pm (priority consideration) or April 11, 2021, at 11:59 pm for final consideration.
+Applications close on July 27th, at 11:59 pm.
 All applicants will be subject to a GPA and conduct check.

 The Executive Director works closely with all committees.
 Applicants who qualify for Campus or Federal Work-Study will be paid hourly.
 Other applicants will be eligible for a semester-based stipend.